paulwitt/picameras/README.md

 * Set the python script to executable
 * Add this to your /etc/rc.local file: (sleep 10;python3 /home/pi/camera/smartthings-pi.py --conf /home/pi/camera/conf-pizero.json)&
 * Update the conf-pizero.json file with the 'basepath', 's3bucket', 's3folder', 'baseimageurl', and 'blankimage' for your local and s3 setup
-* Create and update /home/pi/.aws/config and /home/pi/.aws/credentials
+* Create and update /home/pi/.aws/credentials

 Notes:
 * This does log to /var/log/syslog